 A law enacted in 1998, TEA-21 authorized federal funding for transportation investment for the time period spanning fiscal year 1998 to fiscal year 2003.
-Approximately \$218 billion in funding was authorized, the largest amount in history, and is used for highway, transit, and other surface transportation programs.
+Approximately \$218 billion in funding was authorized, the largest amount in history up to that date, and is used for highway, transit, and other surface transportation programs.